We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 Valfrids: What kind of work do you do and for whom?

 Angelica: It’s both private individuals and antique dealers.
-Plus some public commissions, for example for churches.
+Plus public missions, e.g. for churches.
 And then the National Property Board.
 We have done some work for Stockholm Castle.
-Yes and it happens that we do work for interior designers, they usually want new production, but they usually want a “modded” surface, so that it looks like old-fashioned painting, it gives a different feeling, more alive and not as “dead” as if you just painted with a contemporary color from a paint dealer.
+Yes and it happens that we do work for interior designers, they usually want new production, but they usually want a surface with brushstrokes, so that it looks like old-fashioned painting, it gives a different feeling, more alive and not as “dead” as if you just painted with a contemporary color from a regular paint dealer.

 We also do decorative painting on furniture.
-We also receive some orders from Denmark and Finland, usually to repair stone slabs and porphyry.
-We also work with porphyry.
+We also receive some orders from Denmark and Finland, often to repair stone slabs.
+We also repair porphyry objects.

 Sweden is a small country, there are not many craftsmen working in this field.
 A satisfied customer comes back, as our customers usually do.